jbx-protocol/juice-docs-v1/protocol/contracts/jbdirectory/read/primaryterminalof.md

 /**
   @notice
   The primary terminal that is managing funds for a project for a specified token.

+  @dev
+  The zero address is returned if a terminal isn't found for the specified token.

   @param _projectId The ID of the project to get a terminal for.
   @param _token The token the terminal accepts.